9ae/ace/wiki/vault/o.01.md

 > In one to two paragraphs, describe the scenes that happen at the very end of your novel.
 Try to show off how your character and their world have changed.
 What is normal life like for them now?

 ![[s.]]

+---

+*What are things from Zaki's side?*
+After extracting the info he needs from the Hart's butler, he kills him.

+*Why do they want the Harts?*

+*What situations lead them to be desperate?*
+Them failing this chapter will incite the conflict in the next chapter.

+*What is a reason that will touch the audience?*
+- They are trying to raise money to house the homeless
+- They are trying to raise money to get the wrongfull convicted out of prison
+- They need the Hart's skills....